ChrisChalms/DialogueSystem/README.md

  - Speaker - The name of the person speaking
  - CharacterSpritesName - The name this character's sprites were registered under in the repo
  - StartingSprite - Used with CharacterSpritesName to show a character's sprite as soon as the conversation starts.
 You can also just have the CharacterSpritesName and the sprite "Default" will be looked for if this is blank
+ - Theme - The theme for this dialogue, must be registered in the theme repo.
+Can be left blank to not change the UI at all
  - Options - An option can be used to navigate to another dialogue, perform an action (v0.65 upwards), or both
  - CanBeUsedAsStartingPoint - Whether to consider this or not as a starting position, default is true.
 Useful if the conversation has to go between multiple dialogues but can't be started from half way through
  - Conditional starting positions - As of v0.45 the dialogue controller can perform conditional tests on variables to decide where to start a conversation. e.g. In the example scene, once you've accepted the quest, the wizard reacts to how much gold you have.
 You can test all the the variable types that available for registration/retrieval in the variable repo.
 The dialogue will be evaluated and only be used as a starting point if all the conditions return true.
 Each condition requires: